scryptedapp/securitysystem/README.md

 ## Getting Started
 1. Install the Security System plugin to Scrypted
 2. In *Settings/General* select devices that should be included for each system mode (see below for details on modes).
-3. Select *HomeKit* in *Integrations and Extensions* to publish the system in the Home app.
+3. Select *HomeKit* and/or *Alexa* in *Integrations and Extensions* to publish the system in the Home app.
-3. In HomeKit, set the security system mode.
+3. In HomeKit or Alexa, set the security system mode.
 Any sensors selected for that mode will be monitored and trigger an alarm when opened.

 ## System modes
 - **Disarmed** No sensors are monitored, alarm cannot be triggered.